H1KHC/FrameWindow/README.md

 There is a complete example located in `example/test.cpp` if you need.

+This library is organized as a tree structure, with frames stand for all the non-leaf nodes and user-defined widget for all the leaf nodes.

+So in order to make it work, you need to:
-#### Firstly, implement a class as a window with all the callbacks you need
+- Implement a widget inheriting `fwLeafWidget`, with all the callbacks you need and a display function
+- Setup a glfw window
+- Initialize Main Frame Window from glfwWindow by calling `fwInitFrameWindow`
+- Initialize each element inside by calling `fwInitWidgetAs*`, making sure every node is initialized
+- Run glfw-style mainloop, and call `fwUpdate` each time window repaint is needed

+#### Firstly, Implement a widget

-This library works in C++, so it is much easier to implement a window than in C.
+This library works in C++, so it is much easier to implement a widget than in C.

+By implementing a class as a fwLeafWidget

 A simple window class is like this: